prince07-iitkgp/Sales-dashboard/README.md

 # Sales-dashboard
-carried out in depth sales data analysis , extracting key insights on trends, top-selling products, and revenue metrics using Python.
+carried out in depth sales data analysis , extracting key insights on trends, top-selling products, and revenue metrics using PowerBI.

 Applied data manipulation techniques to a large dataset, showcasing proficiency in deriving actionable business recommendations.